UCL/research-computing-with-cpp/07performance/index.md

 This week we'll be introducing some concepts for producing high performance programming on a single CPU core, before moving on to parallel programming in the next three weeks.

-Even though parallelism can help us improve our throughput, single core optimisation is still vital for producing good performance on ordinary machine or for maximising the work that each core can do in a parallel program.
+Even though parallelism can help us improve our throughput, single core optimisation is still vital for producing good performance on ordinary machines or for maximising the work that each core can do in a parallel program.
 This week we'll talk about:

 1. [_Why_ and _when_ we should optimise](sec00Motivation)
 2. [Complexity and algorithm analysis](sec01Complexity)